 Growing food in your own backyard, whether it be a small herb patch or a full high yield garden, is incredibly satisfying and fun for all ages.
-Here in San Francisco, we can grow food year round in our mild climate.
+Here in San Francisco, we can grow food year-round in our mild climate.
 Join us each month as we talk about what to do in your backyard garden at that exact time of year to ensure success.
 We'll cover pests you might encounter, how to plan what to grow that will thrive, and answer all your food-growing questions!
-This class is good for beginner and more experienced gardeners alike.
+This workshop is good for beginner and more experienced gardeners alike.

-GARDEN SKILL CLASSES
+GARDEN SKILL WORKSHOPS

 Various Saturdays every month

 We are San Francisco's garden school, teaching a wide range of gardening courses year round for gardeners of all skill levels.
 We believe everyone can learn how to garden, and bring in expert guest instructors and educators to lead engaging and hands on gardening classes so that you can feel confident getting your hands in the dirt!

 Fridays throughout the year

 Are you interested in bringing a group out to teaching garden for a private and customized work day?
 Our staff will work with you to design a workshop and curriculum to best suit your needs and objectives in our beautiful outdoor demonstration garden.
 Visit our group workday page to learn more information and request a date.